Improving Product Finder & Site Search

 The results?
 It meets expectations!

-These positives were found based off of what the tester's said and what was observed on BOTH pages.
+These positives were found based off of what the MAJORITY tester's said and what was observed on BOTH pages.

 Detailed filters allow the users to easily narrow down their preference